Plan Your Zoo Visit

 Entry refunds are not provided if wheelchairs are not available for rent.
 All rentals are on a first-come, first-served basis.
 Wheelchairs cannot be reserved.

-We encourage you to bring your own strollers; however, you can rent single and double strollers at the Explorers' Store in North America and at the Safari Gift Shop in Akiba Market.
-For stroller information click here
+We encourage you to bring your own strollers; however, you can rent single strollers ($9.63) and double strollers ($11.77) at the Earth Explorers Store in North America and at the Safari Gift Shop in Akiba Market.

 Admission Rates for Non-Society Members